 The necessity of evangelism by the people of God so as to birth and develop righteous individuals in order to achieve an ongoing healthy, exalted nation is explicitly articulated in Proverbs 11:30:

-In beautifully imaging Solomonic prose, the picture of a tree of life, serves to illustrate the far reaching effects of the fruit of the righteous.
+In beautifully imaging Solomonic poetry, the picture of a tree of life, serves to illustrate the far-reaching effects of the fruit of the righteous.
 This fruit generally includes his influence, productivity, instruction, and example.
 But notice specifically what is added to the definition of fruit in this passage: evangelism, or the winning of souls.
-Herein is yet another exclamatory underscoring of the integral relationship between the importance of evangelism, which results in the indwelling Holy Spirit, whom elsewhere in Scripture is deemed the Helper, to the outward manifestations of such in culture.
+Herein is yet another exclamatory underscoring of the integral relationship between the importance of evangelism, which results in the indwelling Holy Spirit, whom elsewhere in Scripture is deemed the Helper, and the outward manifestations of such in culture.

 States Charles Bridges in regard to the absence of soul winning: “The Christian who neglects his brother’s salvation, fearfully hazards [weakens] his own.
-He is gone back to his native selfishness, if he does not exhibit that ‘love and kindness of God that has appeared unto men’ … How poor is the mitre (head dressing) or the crown; how debasing the wisdom of the philosopher, the scholar, or the statesman, compared with this wisdom!”
-The most important, the wisest use of one’s time and resources in the capital is that of winning the lost: creating by the imputation of the Holy Spirit men and women who will hunger and thirst after righteousness their whole life (cf. Matthew 5:6)!
-Summarily:
+He is gone back to his native selfishness, if he does not exhibit that ‘love and kindness of God that has appeared unto men’ … How poor is the mitre (head dressing) or the crown; how debasing the wisdom of the philosopher, the scholar, or the statesman, compared with this wisdom!”1 The most important and wisest use of one’s time and resources in the capital is that of winning the lost: creating by the imputation of the Holy Spirit men and women who will hunger and thirst after righteousness their whole lives (cf. Matthew 5:6)!
+Summarily,

 It is the winning of souls that fosters righteousness in a nation.